A woman canoeing in the Boundary Waters as the sun goes down

 Kayaking on the Mississippi River in Minneapolis

-Whether you’re looking for a city route or a nature route, the Mississippi River has multiple scenic options.
-Paddle Share makes it easy to reserve a kayak rental and pick it up from a locker with a provided code for the trip.
-Just leave a car where you plan to finish, or plan some other way to get back once the kayaking journey is over.
+Whether you’re looking for a city or nature route, the Mississippi River has multiple scenic options.
+Paddle Share makes it easy to reserve a kayak rental in Minneapolis and pick it up from a locker with a provided code for the trip.
+Just leave a car where you plan to finish, or plan some other way to get back once the journey is over.

 For additional kayak ideas around Minnesota’s many state parks, check out rental options here.
 From June through August, many state parks also offer I Can Paddle! programs, which provide an introduction to kayaking for beginners.